carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_introduction.md

 ### A disclaimer

-This set of posts in not intended to be a complete guide to Azure Machine Learning model building and deployment or an guide towards building machine learning pipelines.
+This collection of posts is not intended to be a complete guide to Azure Machine Learning model building and deployment or an guide towards building machine learning pipelines.
 It is intended to be a starting point for those who are interested in using Azure Machine Learning, and to introduce some of the interesting features available in the platform.

 ## Structure of these posts